claudia esslinger

 Picture

-Double Vision as a project uses liquid crystal film to obscure and reveal a lush forest grove.
-Installed at the Pearl Conard Gallery, it fits in a wide expanse of windows that are the focal point of the venue.
+Double Vision is a site specific installation that uses liquid crystal film to obscure and reveal a lush forest grove.
+Installed at the Pearl Conard Gallery, Mansfield, OH, it fits in a wide expanse of windows that are the focal point of the venue.

 The material used for this project is Polymer Dispersed Liquid Crystal and it is commonly used in “smart glass” panels for windows and office walls.
 It is related to the LCD technology in our computer displays.
 The pixels turn from opaque to clear when AC voltage is applied across the two layers of film.
 The voltage is controlled by Arduino microcontrollers and networked using a Raspberry Pi micro-computer.
 They are programmed to switch in a random pattern until a motion sensor indicates a visitor.
 At that point, they spell out the chosen phrase.